nicedreams/rsyncsnap/README.md

 ```
 rsyncsnap

+Uses rsync to create incremental snapshots with hard links.
+Only changed or new files use disk space.

 https://github.com/nicedreams/rsyncsnap

-Uses rsync to create incremental snapshots with hard links.
-Only changed files use disk space.

 Add directories to backup in rsyncsnap.include file         (mandatory)
 Add directories to exclude in rsyncsnap.exclude file        (optional)
-Use include/exclude examples from git repo README if needed.
+Use include/exclude examples from git repo README.
+Can limit snapshots using --snap-amount and/or --snap-days options

-Name of backup is set using first part of filename.
+Name of backup is set using first part of include filename.
 Can name include
-file anything you want and extension is not required.
+file and extension anything you want and extension is not required.
+Recommend using rsyncsnap as filename to keep track of how backup was performed
+unless using multiple backup sets.
+Backup name can also be changed using option --backup-name option overwriting
+what the include file is named.

 USAGE:
-  rsyncsnap <include_file> <destination> <snapshots> <options>
+  rsyncsnap  <include_file>  <destination>  <options>

-  rsyncsnap /root/rsyncsnap.include /mnt/backups/rsyncsnap 15 \\
+  rsyncsnap /root/rsyncsnap.include /mnt/backups \\
             --exclude /root/rsyncsnap.exclude \\
+            --snap-amount 30 \\
+            --snap-days 15 \\
             --logfile /var/log/rsyncsnap.log \\
             --email user@domain \\
             --syslog

   rsyncsnap /root/rsyncsnap.include \\
-            user@domain:/home/user/backups/rsyncsnap 15 \\
+            user@domain:/home/user/backups \\
             --exclude /root/rsyncsnap.exclude \\
+            --snap-amount 30 \\
             --logfile /var/log/rsyncsnap-remote.log

   <include_file>  Full path and filename of rsyncsnap.include file
-  <destination>   Where to store backups: /mnt/backups/rsyncsnap
+  <destination>   Where to store backups: /mnt/backups
-  <snapshots>     Amount of snapshots to keep: 15

-CAUTION:        If snapshot amount is set to 1, all snapshots will be
-                removed and be left with a single backup.

-SSH NOTICE:     - Script will preserve hardlinks to remote system as
+SSH NOTICE:     - Script will preserve hardlinks to remote system as long as
-                  long as using filesystem that supports hardlinks
+                  using filesystem that supports hardlinks like ext4, btrfs, etc.
-                  like ext4.
-                - Recommended to use ssh key authentication for cron
+                - Recommended to use ssh key authentication for cron jobs
-                  jobs using ~/.ssh/config file.
+                  using ~/.ssh/config file.
-                - Need to be able to login to remote server as root
+                - Need to be able to login to remote server as root when
-                  when backing up /etc and other system files.
+                  backing up /etc and other system files or will get errors.
-                  Recommend modify remote server /etc/sshd_config with:
+                - Recommend modify remote server /etc/sshd_config with
                     PermitRootLogin without-password

-                  to allow root login only with ssh keys.
+SNAPSHOTS:
+                - Can keep snapshots by amount and/or by days using either one
+                  or both of the below options.
+                - Excessive amount or older days of snapshots will be deleted.
+                - If no options are used then no backups will be deleted.
+                - Deleting by days is based on folder timestamps and system time.
+                - Recommend not using --snap-days if not sure if system time or
+                  modification times.
+Like on remote systems via SSH.

+  --snap-amount   Amount of snapshots to keep.
+  -sa             --snap-amount 30           (Keep 30 total snapshots)

+  --snap-days     How many days to keep snapshots.
+  -sd             --snap-days 15             (Keep 15 days of snapshots)

 OPTIONS:
-  -e | --exclude  Path of exclude file: /home/user/rsyncsnap.exclude
+  --exclude | -e  Path of exclude file: /home/user/rsyncsnap.exclude

+  --backup-name   Name of backup.
+                  Overwrites naming backup based on include file name.
+                  --backup-name mybackup

-  -l | --logfile  Path of logfile: /var/log/rsyncsnap.log
+  --logfile | -l  Path of logfile: /var/log/rsyncsnap.log

   --syslog        Send SUCCESS/ERROR message to syslog using logger

   --email         Send email (mail command)
                   --email user@domain.com  OR  --email root

-  --datetime      Default: GMT-%Y.%m.%d-%H.%M.%S
+  --datetime      Default: %Y.%m.%d-%H.%M.%S
-                  Change date/time formatting of backup directory
+  -dt             Change date/time formatting of backup directory
                   Uses linux date command formatting
                   --datetime %m.%d.%Y-%H.%M

-  --test          Perform rsync version backup using --dry-run to test
+  --test |        Perform rsync version backup using --dry-run to test backup.
-                  backup.
-No actual backup will be performed.
+  --dryrun        No actual backup will be performed.
-                  Use without -l, --syslog or --email options.
+                  Use without -logfile --syslog --email options.

+  --debug         Adding --debug to end of full command will not run backup
+                  and only list all variables for testing.
+                  Good way to test if having issues with options.

 Single Run Options:
   -du | --size    Get accurate size of entire backup destination (du)
                   --size /mnt/backups/rsyncsnap/

-  --hardlinks     Check inode hardlink info of file in backup
+  --compare       Compare inode hardlink info of file in backup
-                  --hardlinks <backup_destination> <filename_to_check>
+                  --compare <backup_destination> <filename_to_check>
-                  --hardlinks /mnt/backups/rsyncsnap filename.ext
+                  --compare /mnt/backups/rsyncsnap filename.ext

+  -v | --version  Show rsyncsnap version information.

-  --help          Print this usage information
+  -h | --help     Print this usage information.

 RESTORE:
-  To restore files from backup, manually copy files from backup
+  To restore files from backup, manually copy files from backup date/time
-  date/time destination directory to original or alternate location.
+  destination directory to original or alternate location.
 ```

 ----------------------------------------------------------------------------------